Aslam97/react-confirm-dialog/README.md

 This component is built with accessibility in mind, utilizing the `AlertDialog` from `@radix-ui/react-alert-dialog`.
 It ensures proper focus management and keyboard navigation.

-## Other Projects
+## Related Projects

 - [Minimal Tiptap Editor](https://github.com/Aslam97/shadcn-minimal-tiptap)
 - [React Fancy Switch](https://github.com/Aslam97/react-fancy-switch)

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.